 Here’s What You Need to Know if You’re Filing Your Taxes Late This Year

-Filing taxes late can feel stressful, even when you asked for an extension.
+Filing taxes late can feel stressful, even if you plan to ask for an extension.

-The deadline to request a tax filing extension is Tax Day, which typically falls on April 15, each year.
-That gives you until Oct.
-15 of that same year to submit your forms how you normally would.
+The deadline to request a tax filing extension is Tax Day, which is April 15.
+The extension gives you until Oct.
+15 of this year to submit your forms how you normally would.
 Hopefully, you knew that an extension doesn’t apply to any payments you owe the government.
-You need to pay taxes you owe by April 15 each year — even when you’ve secured an extension.
+You need to pay taxes you owe by April 15 each year — even if you’ve secured an extension.

 What To Know About Filing Taxes Late

-Find out more about filing taxes late, what to expect from your tax return and how to make next year’s tax season a bit more stress-free (and on time).
+Find out more about filing taxes late, what to expect from your tax return and how to make next year’s tax season a bit more stress-free (and punctual).

-Each year, you have until Tax Day — typically April 15 — to request a tax extension.
-With an extension, you would then have until Oct.
+Each year, you have until Tax Day to request a tax extension.
+That’s typically April 15, like it is this year.
+An extension gives you until Oct.
 15 to file your taxes.
 This exempts you from a late-file penalty.

 If you filed for an extension and knew you were getting a tax return, all you need to focus on is submitting your tax forms by Oct.
 15.

-When you don’t know how much you owe, the IRS advises making an “educated guess,” and still submitting a payment by tax day.
-If you happen to pay 90% of what you do owe, it won’t charge a late-payment penalty.
+If you don’t know how much you owe, the IRS advises making an “educated guess,” and still submitting a payment by tax day.
+Ideally, you would pay 90% of what you owe, and thereby avoid a late-payment penalty.

 2. Failure-to-File Penalty

-The first penalty to keep in mind is the failure-to-file penalty.
+Speaking of penalties, there are several to be aware of.
+The first of these is the failure-to-file penalty.
 This penalty gets triggered on April 16 if you don’t file and don’t have an extension.

-According to the IRS’s website, the failure-to-file penalty, or late-file penalty is “five percent of the unpaid taxes for each month or part of a month that a tax return is late.”
-However, the total penalty “will not exceed 25 percent of your unpaid taxes.”
+According to the IRS’s website, the failure-to-file penalty, or late-file penalty for individuals and most businesses is “5% of the unpaid taxes for each month or part of a month that a tax return is late.”
+However, the total penalty “will not exceed 25% of your unpaid taxes.”
+Keep in mind that the exact amount you owe will also depend on the type of tax return you file.
+For example, penalties are calculated differently for S corporations than they are for individuals.

 3. Failure-to-Pay Penalty